ktauqeer04/Scrabble/README.md

 The game is built using WebSocket connections for real-time communication between players.
 It implements a state machine architecture where the game starts in START state and then WAITING -> CHOOSING -> GUESSING -> HIDDEN WORD -> CHOOSING -> GUESSING -> HIDDEN WORD till all the rounds given by the creator of the room ends, ending with the END state.

+There are two main branches in this repository:
+1. main
+2. pubsub

+The First one is a straight forward Game Application, nothing interesting here, you can straight up clone the repo and play, beware!! you need at least 2 people for a game to start.

+The second one is interesting, it is a proposed solution for my Game, if I (Hypothetically) gain hundreds of thousands of players overnight (which is never gonna happen).
+How would I make my Game scalable?
+How would I design the architecture? how would I address some problems?

+all of that is given in the following design doc, be sure to read it ;)

 Design Doc Link ->

 https://docs.google.com/document/d/e/2PACX-1vSZbcp7qO29QDEEB4DP9EBbKTp_CwjaZBN1Lf8nY_Vkuhn3PUaYuzfblMBUCksPrLPNRYBqd1L6YIJo/pub